syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.NETCORE/connecting-to-data-source/microsoft-sql-server.md

 documentation: ug
 ---

-# Microsoft SQL Server in EJ2 ASP.NET Core Pivotview control
+# Microsoft SQL Server in EJ2 ASP.NET Core Pivotview Component

 This section describes how to retrieve data from SQL Server database using [Microsoft SqlClient](https://learn.microsoft.com/en-us/dotnet/api/system.data.sqlclient?view=dotnet-plat-ext-7.0) and bind it to the Pivot Table via a Web API controller.